tangrams/tangram-docs/pages/lights.md

         type: directional
 ```

-Note: To have your map colors match your style colors exactly in all cases, use no lights.
-By definition, lights apply differing illumunation values in different situations.
-If no lights are defined, lighting calculations will not be performed, and the map's colors will be taken directly from the scene file's color declarations.
+Note: To have your map colors match your style colors exactly in all cases, do not specify any lights.
+In this case, the **default light** will be a _directional light_ whose _diffuse_ and _ambient_ components have been tuned to exactly produce 100% illumination, while providing some shading on 3D-extruded features.
+In this way, 3D buildings will have shading, while the colors of all other flat features will precisely match their `color` declarations.

 #### Light names
 Required _string_.
 Can be anything*.
 No default.